ImageMagick/Usage-Markdown/resize/index.md

 Generally a single percentage value that is a multiple of 100% is used for the image enlargement so as to ensure all pixels are enlarged by the same amount, otherwise you can have different size pixel rows and columns producing large scale Moiré pattern.

-For example here I badly scaled a smooth looking '50% gray checks' pattern, using a size that was not a multiple of the original images size.
+For example, here I badly scaled a smooth looking '50% gray checks' pattern, using a size that was not a multiple of the original images size.

 ~~~
 convert pattern:gray50 scale_gray_norm.gif